elsentjhung/elsentjhung.github.io/research.md

 ## Active field theories

+So we are already familiar with the Cahn-Hiliard equation $\phi$

 For example, non-equilibrium Cahn-Hiliard equation can give rise to a perpetual boiling droplet.

 <img src="https://raw.githubusercontent.com/elsentjhung/elsentjhung.github.io/master/boiling-droplet.jpg" alt="drawing" width="1200"/>